rumkugel13/AdventOfCode/README.md

-# Solutions for Advent of Code
+# Advent of Code

-## WIP

-This will be a collection of all years combined in one repository in the future
+This repository contains my solutions for the [Advent of Code](https://adventofcode.com/) puzzles.

 ### Languages